Itinerary: Kiev, Lviv, Krakow, Warsaw

 The morning offers an optional excursion to the large Pirogovo Ethnographic Open Air Museum, where farmsteads, wooden churches, windmills and village architecture from all regions of the large country will bring us back to the atmosphere of 18th and 19th century rural Ukraine.
-In the afternoon we peopose an optional visit to St. Sophia’s Cathedral and the National History Museum.
+In the afternoon we propose an optional visit to St. Sophia’s Cathedral and the National History Museum.
 The St. Sophia Cathedral – built in 11th century – is an UNESCO heritage monastery complex with unique ancient frescoes.
 The visit includes also the Bell Tower, the Monks Refectory and the Metropolite House.
 We proceed to the National Historical Museum with over 800 thousand unique exhibits related to the history and culture of Ukraine.

 DAY 4 (SATURDAY): KIEV-LVIV

 The early morning is reserved for an optional visit to the unique Chernobyl Museum dedicated to the 1986 Chernobyl disaster, which also signaled the beginning of the end of Soviet Ukraine.
-In the afternoon we go to the train station to board to the modern high-speed train bound for Lviv.
+In the afternoon we go to the train station to board to the modern high-speed train bound to Lviv.
 Upon arrival in the evening to Lviv, transfer to the Hotel Dnister**** or similar, check in.

 DAY 5 (SUNDAY): LVIV

 Lviv is known as the centre of West-Ukraine, which was never incorporated into the imperial Russia but was a part the Habsburg Empire.
 Even Lviv has had an enthralling and violent history it still has a unique old-world charm.
-The morning sightseeing tour takes us to Lviv Old Town – a complex of stone buildings from the 14th–16th century – and includes the Market Square with the City House, the Black Stone Building, the Opera Square, the Kornyakt Palace, the Medieval Pharmacy-Museum, the Armenian Cathedral, the Dominical and Bernardine cathedrals and the beautiful Boim Chapel.
+The morning sightseeing tour takes us to Lviv Old Town – a complex of stone buildings from the 14th–16th century – and includes the Market Square with the Town Hall, the Black Stone Building, the Opera Square, the Kornyakt Palace, the Medieval Pharmacy-Museum, the Armenian Cathedral, the Dominican and Bernardine cathedrals and the beautiful Boim Chapel.
 In the afternoon an optional Lviv Beer Tour is offered.
 We will have an opportunity to learn, how craft beer is brewed and to taste it, and during the tour we will travel from an old monastery of the 17th century to a modern beer brewery.

 DAY 6 (MONDAY): LVIV

 The full day optional tour today takes us to castles around Lviv: Olesko Castle dating back to 13th century and the residence of Polish Kings, like Jan Sobieski.
 The castle features a magnificent collection of old furniture and paintings, a nice park and a museum with beautiful pieces of jewellery, and Zolochiv Palace – the jewel of defensive architecture, build in 17th century.
 Over centuries the palace served as fortress and royal residence.
 In the courtyard we find Grand Palace and Chinese Palace.
-In the evening enjoy an optional Carpathian farewell dinner at Restaurant Trout, Bread and Wine with its highlight dish, Carpathian trout.
+In the evening enjoy an optional Carpathian dinner at Restaurant Trout, Bread and Wine with its highlight dish, Carpathian trout.